binlecode/example-oauth2-fastapi/README.md

 self-contained, the resource server can optimize by locally verifying the token's signature, as is the case with a JWT.

-Implicit grant flow:

-The client application calls `/authorize` endpoint with `response_type=token`.
-The authorization server responds with access token and redirect the client application to the callback URL given in the request.

-### authorization code
+#### authorization code

-The authorization code should be hard to guss or interpret.
+The authorization code should be hard to guess or interpret.
 It must be short lived, usually with a time window of a few minutes.
 To implement, the code can be a self-contained token with expiration time encoded, so that it can be checked when it is passed to authorization server in exchange for the access token.
 This avoids the session state on the authorization server side to track the code lifetime.

+### implicit grant

+The client application calls `/authorize` endpoint with `response_type=token`.
+The authorization server responds with access token and redirect the client application to the callback URL given in the request.

-### password grant
+### user password grant

 Password grant request calls `/token` endpoint to request token directly.